-Now we have this second site removal too!
-Without apparently any explanation at all as to why.
-The Barkway site is not on the Green Belt, and yet it is being suddenly taken out of the Plan.
+Now we have this really strange "Masterplan requirement removal" too!
+Without apparently any explanation as to why.
+This is in addition to another unexplained act of strangeness...in that Barkway site is not on the Green Belt, and yet it is being suddenly taken out of the Plan altogether.